 It comes pre-installed with 40 of the most popular alternate and open tunings preset, but if you require your own custom tunings there is the free Roadie companion app…

-The optional Roadie app (available on Android and iOS) expands the functionality of the device and let’s you create and manage instruments and custom tunings, change the reference pitch, tune while using a capo, and even tune with a manual tuner.
+The optional Roadie app (available on Android and iOS) expands the functionality of the device and let’s you create and manage instruments and custom tunings, change the reference pitch, tune while using a guitar capo, and even tune with a manual tuner.
 Crucially for us lefties it also unlocks a left handed mode.

 The Roadie 2 will work on most stringed instruments apart from bass.
 For that the company has developed the Roadie Bass, which features a more powerful motor.